sameernadaf21/aps-portfolio/README.md

 ### 4. 📈 *Supply Chain Analytics*

-#### USE CASE: Supply chain analytics entails reviewing data to gain insights and drive decision-making.
+#### USE CASE:
+Supply chain analytics entails reviewing data to gain insights and drive decision-making.
 Techniques such as Descriptive Analytics, Predictive Analytics, and Query Range Problems are used to improve supply chain visibility and performance.

-#### CHALLENGES: - **Handling and analyzing massive amounts of supply chain data**: Managing vast quantities of data created across the supply chain and extracting valuable insights.
+#### CHALLENGES: -
+-**Handling and analyzing massive amounts of supply chain data**: Managing vast quantities of data created across the supply chain and extracting valuable insights.
 - **Integrating analytics with operational processes for usable insights**: Ensuring that analytical findings are seamlessly integrated into day-to-day operations to promote improvements.
 - **Ensuring data correctness and relevance for successful decision-making**: Maintaining high data quality and relevance to make well-informed decisions.